 On May 1, 2012, Capella Healthcare and Saint Thomas Health finalized a landmark partnership designed to improve healthcare throughout Middle Tennessee and Southern Kentucky.
 Based in Nashville, Saint Thomas Health includes five hospitals affiliated with Ascension Health Ministry, the nation’s largest Catholic system and non-profit health system.
 The partnership resulted in the joint ownership and operation of Capella’s four Middle Tennessee hospitals, including River Park Hospital in McMinnville, Highlands Medical Center in Sparta, DeKalb Community Hospital in Smithville and Stones River Hospital in Woodbury, all in Tennessee.
 These hospitals now operate as part of the Saint Thomas Health Network, which holds an equity interest.
 In addition, Saint Thomas Health is the official tertiary care partner for these hospitals.
 Capella is the managing member and the majority partner in the venture as well as the exclusive development partner for Saint Thomas Health across Middle Tennessee and Southern Kentucky.

 On July 1, 2012, Capella expanded its presence further in northeastern Oklahoma when Muskogee Community Hospital joined the Capella Healthcare family of hospitals.
 The subsequent unification of Muskogee Community with Muskogee Regional Medical Center created one comprehensive health system – now called EASTAR Health System – designed to better serve the healthcare needs of Muskogee and the surrounding communities.

-* Woodland Medical Center was divested in July 2009.
+(2) Woodland Medical Center was divested in July 2009.
 Parkway Medical Center was divested in December 2011.
-Hartselle Medical Center was purchased in 2012.
+Hartselle Medical Center was sold in 2012.
 Jacksonville Medical Center was divested in 2012.
 Grandview Medical Center was divested in March 2014.